“The important thing is to never stop questioning.” – Albert Einstein

 Science Week at Hobbayne

 At Hobbayne we also promote science through trips, workshops and guest speakers.
 Each year the whole school comes together to celebrate the subject during Science Week, where children’s enthusiasm will be further stimulated through fun, practical and hands on Science activities.
-This year's Science week will be based on the theme 'Innovating for the Future'.
+This year's Science week will be based on the theme 'Growth'.